 Standard or basic valuation

 This is a basic report with a limited inspection and is a minimum requirement on most mortgages.
-If you are looking for a more detailed report, then you’ll need either a Homebuyers Report or a Full Buildings Survey.
+If you are looking for a more detailed report, then you’ll need either a homebuyers report (a RICS Home Survey – Level 2 report) or a full buildings survey (a RICS Home Survey – Level 3).

 A tax that you pay when buying properties valued above a certain amount.
 There are a number of levels so please check with HM Revenue & Customs (HMRC) to see if your property is affected.